SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/The Desperate Race to Save Generative AI.md

 ## Metadata
 - Author: [[Gary Marcus]]
+- Date: 2024-01-08
 - Full Title: The Desperate Race to Save Generative AI
 - Category: #articles
+- Summary: Generative AI, specifically OpenAI's use of it, is facing copyright infringement issues that could harm their business.
+OpenAI's response has been to stonewall and lobby both the public and the government.
+However, their lobbying campaign is based on a false dichotomy, claiming that they either need to use existing intellectual property for free or generative AI will cease to exist.
+This argument is flawed, as open source models already exist and licensing fees could be paid for commercial works.
+The real issue is money, as OpenAI has offered to indemnify customers against copyright claims.
+Additionally, current AI models have flaws in their learning processes and a tendency to regurgitate text and images from their sources.
+Instead of fleecing content providers, AI companies should focus on building software that doesn't have a plagiarism problem.
+Prominent figures in the AI industry, like Andrew Ng, have also engaged in lobbying efforts to counter a lawsuit against generative AI.
+However, the arguments put for...
 - URL: https://garymarcus.substack.com/p/the-desperate-race-to-save-generative?r=2kuc99&utm_medium=ios&utm_campaign=post

 ## Highlights